 Administrative Tax Offences

-Where a taxpayer inadvertently reduced its taxable basis, it may be subject to a fine of up to EUR25,000.
-An infringement against the fiscal system may be subject to a fine of up to EUR2,500, even if the taxpayer did not trigger any benefit from such infringement.
+In the context of the taxation process, the LTA may impose individual fines of up to EUR25,000.
+Where the law allows the granting of tax benefits or reliefs, specific conditions may be imposed on taxpayers.
+The infringement of these conditions may be subject to a fine of up to EUR2,500, even if the taxpayer did not trigger any benefit from such infringement.

 Criminal Tax Offences

 Since 2017, tax fraud and aggravated tax fraud have been considered as primary offences for anti-money laundering purposes.

 As per Circular No 67, taxpayers may be punished for the following tax-related criminal offences.

 In criminal proceedings, a taxpayer may only be sentenced for tax fraud if it has been proved that the taxes evaded were effectively due.
 The relationship between the administrative and criminal procedure is marked by the necessity to determine whether the taxpayer was subject to fiscal obligations.
 A criminal judge within a tax offence procedure must first wait for the decision of the administrative judge determining whether the defrauded taxes were due or not.